hassio-addons/addon-motioneye/README.md

 ![motionEye screenshot](images/screenshot.png)

-Simple, elegant and feature-rich CCTV/NVR for your camera's.
+Simple, elegant and feature-rich CCTV/NVR for your cameras.

 ## About